 Jerry (reading from a list of questions): "'Is Jesus Christ the son of God?'"God: "Jesus was my son.
 Buddha was my son.
 Mohammed, Moses, you, the man who said there was no room at the inn, was my son."

-- The TV-Movie series, The Librarian completely runs on this, especially since it's the Librarian's job to find and store all the world's legendary and mystical items in a hidden underground room in the Metropolitan Public Library so that they're be safe and won't be used for evil purposes.
-The room literally has everything: Pandora's Box, The Goose That Laid the Golden Egg, H.G.
+- The TV-Movie series, The Librarian completely runs on this, especially since it's the Librarian's job to find and store all the world's legendary and mystical items in a hidden underground room in the Metropolitan Public Library so that they'll be safe and won't be used for evil purposes.
+The room literally has everything: Pandora's Box, The Golden Goose, the Shroud of Turn, Medusa's head, the Holy Grail, Poseidon's Trident, The Ark of the Covenant, The Spear of Destiny, Pan's pipes, H.G.
 Wells' time machine, Excalibur, etc.

-- Pirates of the Caribbean, which features Aztec and Greek (Calypso) gods, plus Davy Jones, the Fountain of Youth and working voodoo.
+- Pirates of the Caribbean, which features zombies, Aztec and Greek (Calypso) gods, plus Davy Jones, the Kraken, the Fountain of Youth and working voodoo.

 - The Alteriens of Alterien are actually the reason humans created the legend of elves and fairies.